Skip to main content

 ProcurementStock receipts on delivery

-ManufacturingFinished goods
+ManufacturingFinished goods added to stock

 Data flows out of Inventory to